joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 You can use [An online JSON Validator to check, if you get really stuck](https://jsonlint.com/?code=)

-Express was not properly added as a dependency
+#### Express was not properly added as a dependency

 ![](./assets/express-not-installed.png)

-Fix it by trying to run `npm install express` - make sure you are in these same directory as `package.json`.
+Fix it by trying to run `npm install express` again - make sure you are in these same directory as `package.json`.
 If you don't see a `node_modules` folder, you might have forgotten to run `npm init` first.
 If it is still not working, since you are so early in your project, it may be best to delete the project and start again.

 ### Quick Summary Before Moving On